The Crown (TV series): Critical response

-The Crown has been praised as a drama, being described by The Telegraph as "TV's best soap opera" and given a 5/5 rating, although some reviewers, such as in The Times, raised concerns that some of the episodes are based on false premises.
-The series received an overall score of 87% on Rotten Tomatoes and 80 on Metacritic.
+The Crown has been praised as a drama, being described by The Telegraph as "TV's best soap opera" and given a five out of five rating.
+However, some reviewers, such as in The Times, raised concerns that some episodes are based on false premises.
+The series has an overall score of 81% on Rotten Tomatoes and 78 on Metacritic.